rackerlabs/rackspace-how-to/content/rackspace-email/create-a-custom-control-panel-site.md

         |---|---|---|
         |CNAME| cp | pl-10.admin.emailsrvr.com |

-    - If your existing DNS record is already a CNAME, then just update the existing hostname to the new one provided.
+    - If your existing DNS record is already a CNAME, update the existing hostname to the new one provided.

         **Example DNS entry:**